 a few weeks ago, i saw a rainbow

-i blinked and suddenly far away in the distance, one minute there was a blue sky, the next, there was a rainbow. i had never seen a complete rainbow before. end to end, it rose majestically out of the earth, arched up impossibly into the sky and then gently curved back down the other side. i wanted to run towards it and find myself under it. imagine that:
+i blinked and suddenly far away in the distance, one minute there was a blue sky, the next, it had added a rainbow. i had never seen a complete rainbow end to end. it rose majestically out of the earth, arched up impossibly into the sky and then gently curved back down the other side. i wanted to run towards it and find myself under it. imagine that:

 lying on your back looking up at a rainbow over your head

-ten years later, i was in Germany, driving down a nondescript road after having been surprise-treated to scrumptious pastries at my most favourite of places, Rebert in Wissembourg. it was a beautiful day, spring merging into summer with a cool breeze, a bright sun and light rain
+ten years later, i was driving down a nondescript road in Europe. it was a beautiful day, spring merging into summer with a cool breeze, a bright sun and light rain